gropgrop/emacs-as-daemon-systemd/README.md

 # emacs-as-daemon-systemd
-Personal modification of emacs systemd user module
+Personal modification of emacs systemd user module: When emacs config gets huge, running it as a service works much better for me.

 To use:
 1. Download file